alverena/documentation/user_guide/activities/activities_add_attachment.rst

 .. note::

-    Attachments are available only for the entities, for which they are :ref:`enabled <user-guide-activities-enable>`.
+    Attachments are available only for the entities for which they are :ref:`enabled <user-guide-activities-enable>`.

 .. hint::

-    The attachment settings depend on the specific :ref:`entity settings <user-guide-entity-management-create-attachments>`.
+    The attachment settings depend on the specific entity settings.
+See step 5 of the :ref:`Create and Entity <doc-entity-actions-create>` action description.

 Add Attachments